-Changing lives, engaging black African and Caribbean men affected by prostate cancer
+Changing lives, engaging black African and black Caribbean men affected by prostate cancer

-“Changing lives, engaging black African and Caribbean men at risk of or affected by prostate cancer” is a three-year project funded by the Big Lottery Fund – Reaching Communities Programme.
-This is a joint project with the charity Cancer Black Care, aimed at raising awareness of prostate cancer amongst black African and Caribbean men and disadvantaged communities and developing support services for those affected by this cancer.
+“Changing lives, engaging black African and black Caribbean men at risk of or affected by prostate cancer” was a three-year project funded by the Big Lottery Fund – Reaching Communities Programme.
+The aim of the project was to raise awareness of prostate cancer amongst black African and black Caribbean men and disadvantaged communities and to develop support services for those affected by this cancer.

-Over 47,000 men are diagnosed with prostate cancer every year in the UK and there are 11,287 deaths from this disease annually.
+Over 49,000 men are diagnosed with prostate cancer every year in the UK and there are 11,500 deaths from this disease annually.
 1 in 4 black men will get prostate cancer at some point in their lives and are more likely to get prostate cancer than other men, who have a 1 in 8 chance of getting this disease (Prostate Cancer UK).
 But only 14% of black men are aware of their higher risk compared to 54% among white men.
-By raising awareness of this disease and educating men and their loved ones about risk factors, signs and symptoms, treatment options, dealing with aftercare issues and about the information and support services available, we aim to make a real difference.